logicuniverse/manifesto/README.md

 - **The Encapsulated Bundle:** A Logic Unit, combined with an **embeddable execution engine**, can be exported as a standard function or object.
 This allows 1D environments to "call" a high-dimensional topology as if it were a local library, hiding the topological complexity behind a native interface.

-- **The Native Interpreter:** By integrating this engine as a lightweight dependency, legacy ecosystems can natively interpret **Logic-IR**.
+- **The Native Interpreter:** By integrating this engine as a lightweight dependency, legacy ecosystems can natively interpret **LogicIR**.
 This allows existing platforms to dynamically load and execute topologies, enabling incremental migration and the injection of deterministic logic into brownfield projects.

 This is the inherent compatibility and systemic power of a high-dimensional topology over a collapsed one-dimensional world.